Azure-Samples/active-directory-dotnet-native-uwp-v2/README.md

     ``private static string ClientId = "[Application Id pasted from the application registration portal]"``

+4. (Optionally): Enable Windows Integrated Authentication when using a federated Azure AD tenant Out of the box, this sample is not configured to work with Windows Integrated Authentication (WIA) when used with a federated Azure Active Directory domain.
+To work with WIA the application manifest must enable additional capabilities.
+These are not configured by default for this sample because applications requesting the Enterprise Authentication or Shared User Certificates capabilities require a higher level of verification to be accepted into the Windows Store, and not all developers may wish to perform the higher level of verification.
+To enable Windows Integrated Authentication, in Package.appxmanifest, in the Capabilities tab, enable:
+    - Enterprise Authentication
+    - Private Networks (Client & Server)
+    - Shared User Certificates
+Also, in the constructor of the application in `App.xaml.cs`, add the following line of code: ```authContext.UseCorporateNetwork = true;```

-4. Run the application from Visual Studio (Debug | Start without Debugging), directly on the local machine, or after deploying to a device or an emulator.
+5. Run the application from Visual Studio (Debug | Start without Debugging), directly on the local machine, or after deploying to a device or an emulator.

 ## Steps to build from scratch
 Follow the instructions given in [Windows desktop .NET guided walkthrough](https://docs.microsoft.com/azure/active-directory/develop/guidedsetups/active-directory-mobileanddesktopapp-windowsdesktop-intro), but: